Championship points will be assigned, and eligibility for awards will be determined, in accordance with the following rules:

 1st = 12 points (max), 2nd = 10 points, 3rd = 9 points, 4th = 8 points, etc.

-FAST SEASON CHAMPIONSHIP – This is the main FAST Season Championship and includes only FAST Open events (not Classic or Special events).
+The FAST Season Championship includes only FAST Open events (not Classic or Special events).

 Five events in a class are required to qualify for a season award, and the three lowest score are dropped. (missed events are scored zero).